 Love them or hate them, brussels sprouts contain sulforaphane, a potential anticancer agent that helps to keep your brain and eyesight healthy.
 Thankfully for sprout-haters, sulforaphane is also found in broccoli, cauliflower and watercress, and one serving each day is all you need.

-You’re undoubtedly already aware of the health benefits of eating a wide variety of veggies, but researchers have also found there could be beauty benefits too.
+You’re undoubtedly already aware of the health benefits of eating a wide variety of veggies, but researchers have also found that there could be beauty benefits too.
 Women who regularly ate more green and yellow coloured vegetables were found to have less facial wrinkling, so put down that expensive eye cream and pick up some vegetable crudités.

 Flaxseeds (or linseeds)